-A Defensive Stock is a stock that provides steady growth and earnings to the investors in the form of dividends irrespective of the state of the economy as it has a low correlation with the overall stock market/economy and is therefore insulated from changing business cycles.
+A Defensive Stock is a stock that provides steady growth and earnings to the investors in the form of dividends irrespective of the state of the economy as it has a low correlation with the overall stock market/economy and is therefore insulated from changing business cycles.Business Cycles.The business cycle refers to the alternating phases of economic growth and decline.
 Examples of Defensive sector stocks include utilities, consumer durables, pharmaceuticals, and real estate.

-List of Defensive Sector Stock
+Defensive Stock Explained

 #1 – Domestic Utilities